 A resumé summarizes information about you.
 A portfolio expands on this information.
 It is much longer and more detailed than a resumé.

 You send an employer your resumé as an introduction, with the goal of being asked for an interview.
-When it’s appropriate, you use your portfolio in an interview - to show the employer why you’re the best person for the job.
+When it’s appropriate, you use your portfolio in an interview.
+It shows the employer why you’re the best person for the job.

 Your resumé uses brief statements to describe your qualifications, background and experience.
 Effective resumes are usually 2 to 3 pages long.

 Your portfolio provides concrete evidence that expands on the claims you’ve made in your resumé.
-For example, if you’ve highlighted teamwork skills in your resumé, your portfolio could support your claim with images and news items about a team event or project you’ve been involved in.
+For example, you may have highlighted teamwork skills in your resumé.
+Your portfolio could support your claim with images and news items about a team event or project you’ve been involved in.

 Use your portfolio to showcase your accomplishments

 Building your portfolio will remind you of all the great skills you’ve developed.
-Showing your portfolio will give interviewers solid proof that you’ve used those skills in a variety of circumstances.
+Showing it gives interviewers solid proof that you’ve used those skills in a variety of circumstances.

-Whether or not you show your portfolio, it will give you an edge when you’re preparing for and participating in interviews.
+You can decide whether or not you show your portfolio.
+But having one will give you an edge when you’re preparing for and participating in interviews.